robertjd/stormpath-framework-spec/password-reset.md

-If the default account store of the stormapth application has the password reset workflow enabled, and `stormpath.web.forgotPassword.enabled` is not set to `false`, our library MUST intercept incoming requests at `stormpath.web.forgotPassword.uri` and follow the request handling procedure that is defined below.
+If the default account store of the stormapth application has the password reset workflow enabled, and `stormpath.web.forgotPassword.enabled` is not set to `false`, our library MUST intercept incoming requests at `stormpath.web.forgotPassword.path` and follow the request handling procedure that is defined below.

 ### Request Handling